 Short breakdown:

-It verifies if the user’s balance (balances[msg.sender]) is greater than or equal to the withdrawal amount (amount).
-This ensures the user has sufficient funds before proceeding.
+It ensures that the user ’s balance (balances[msg.sender]) is greater than or equal to the requested withdrawal amount (amount).

-If the check passes, the contract modifies the state by subtracting the withdrawal amount from the user’s balance using balances[msg.sender] -= amount .
+Effects: If the check passes, the function modifies the contract ’s state by subtracting the withdrawal amount from the user’s balance using balances[msg.sender] -= amount .

-Finally, the contract interacts with the external environment by transferring the requested amount to the user using ‘payable(msg.sender).transfer(amount)’.
-This occurs only after the balance update, preventing manipulation during the transfer process.
+Interactions: The contract then interacts with the external environment by transferring the requested amount to the user using ‘payable(msg.sender).transfer(amount)’.
+This interaction occurs only after the balance update, effectively preventing manipulation during the transfer process.

 Protection Against Re-entrancy: